Sylvain303/smbcp/README.md

-# Samba copy wrapper with to notify-send
+# Samba copy wrapper with notify-send

 Shell wrapper for linux, tested on xfce with notify-send.